mkayontour/ansible-icingaweb2/README.md

 Please ensure the monitoring module stays in this list as well.

 All modules in this list with the option **git_url** set will be cloned via git to the modules directory.

+**INFO: Ensure git is installed on the system before starting the playbook**

 ```
 icingaweb2_modules:
   - name: monitoring